 If you donated on the website using a credit card and your donation isn’t showing, please let us know.
 If you donated via direct credit your donation will appear on the site once we have received it either into our bank account (using your reference number), or passed on to us from your Shavee.

 Can people donate from outside of New Zealand?

 Yes.
 We can accept donations from all over the world.
 Our website is set up to accept international payments, donors just need to follow the donation steps online.

 Where does the money go?

 LBC receives no government funding.
-The dollars raised help fund our core services such as patient support and research.
+Funds raised pay for our core services (outcomes) such as patient support, research, information and advocacy.
 We are supported by voluntary donations such as yours, of which we are most appreciative.

-Across all of our activities Leukaemia & Blood Cancer New Zealand has a cost ratio of 77% outcomes, 11% fundraising, 12% administration.
-This means that 77 cents in every dollar fundraised is applied towards improving outcomes for patients and families across New Zealand impacted by a blood cancer diagnosis.
+Across all of our activities Leukaemia & Blood Cancer New Zealand has a cost ratio of 75% spent on outcomes, 15% spent on fundraising, 10% spent on administration.
+This means that 75 cents of every dollar spent is applied towards improving outcomes for patients and families across New Zealand impacted by a blood cancer diagnosis.

 *Please note the above figures include our administration of the New Zealand Bone Marrow Donor Registry a division of LBC which receives District Health Board funding to secure donors for patients requiring a bone marrow transplant.